Legislative Budget Hearings

 - Operating Budget Hearings

-On February 5, 2021, Sara Fidler, President of MICUA, testified before the Senate Education, Business and Administration (EBA) Subcommittee of the Budget and Taxation Committee and the House Education and Economic Development (EED) Subcommittee of the Appropriations Committee regarding the Department of Legislative Services (DLS) Higher Education Overview.
-Fidler expressed appreciation for past State support of the MICUA institutions through the Sellinger Program, expressed disappointment at the reduction of the Sellinger appropriation through the Budget Reconciliation and Financing Act (BRFA), and responded to questions asked by the DLS analysts including steps taken to accommodate transfer students, particularly during the pandemic, and efforts made to increase and facilitate digital access to our students and campus communities.
+On January 27, 2022, Sara Fidler, President of MICUA, testified before the House Education and Economic Development (EED) Subcommittee of the Appropriations Committee and on January 31, 2022, Fidler testified before the Senate Education, Business, and Administration (EBA) Subcommittee of the Budget and Taxation Committee regarding the Department of Legislative Services (DLS) Higher Education Overview.
+Fidler expressed appreciation for past State support of the MICUA institutions through the Sellinger Program, and responded to questions asked by the DLS analysts including: steps taken to assist the transfer student population, particularly during the pandemic; steps taken to address education delivery and access during the spring 2022 semester; and admissions policies, including any plans relating to the usage of standardized tests in the admissions process.
+Fidler highlighted efforts the MICUA institutions have made to ensure that low-income students are able to access and afford to attend the institution of higher education of their choice.
 Fidler also urged the Legislature to increase its investment in need-based financial aid.
-Video recording of the hearing can be found here and the MICUA written testimony can be found here.
+Video recording of the House hearing can be found here and of the Senate hearing, here.
+MICUA’s written testimony can be found here.

 - Capital Budget Hearings